ibm-cloud-docs/codeengine/cbr-inbound.md

 - **If you restricted private endpoints by IP**: Access through private endpoints is only granted to allowlisted network zones or IP addresses.
 If a request comes from a source that is not allowlisted, you see an `RBAC Access Denied` error message.
 For example, if you allowed only `9.9.9.9/32`, then your application or function is accessible only from that IP range through the private endpoint.
 Anything outside of that range encounters the error message.

 If you selected a network zone that points to a VPC (virtual private cloud), you must also create a VPE (virtual private endpoint) gateway to allow the VPC to access private workloads.
-After you create the gateway, you can experience a temporary delay due to PDNS resolution.
+After you create the gateway, you might experience a temporary delay due to PDNS resolution.
 You can see `RBAC Access Denied` error messages initially, but you will be granted access after a bit of time.
 {: tip}